kuma35/thinking-forth-jp/sphinx/chapter6.rst

 more confidence in the idea.

-Compare this view with the criteria for decomposing a module espoused by structured design in .
+Compare this view with the criteria for decomposing a module espoused by structured design in Chapter One.
 According to that method, a module should exhibit “functional binding,” which can be verified by describing its function in a single, non-compound, *sentence*.
 Forth’s “atom,” a *name*, is an order of magnitude more refined.

 Factor definitions to hide details that may change.